 Indeed, mummies found in the Atacama pre-date their Egyptian counterparts by more than 2000 years.
 They were also better preserved due to the hyper-dry atmosphere, the Atacama being the driest desert in the world.
 From AD400 to AD1000 the Tiwanaku tribe from Lake Titicaca on the Bolivian antiplano ruled the region before the Peruvian Incas invaded in the 15th century, followed by the Spanish 90 years later, who brought cultivars of wheat, beans, livestock and Catholicism.

-We stayed at Explora’s Hotel de Larache in San Pedro, a totem of luxury on the Ayllu de Larache plain with four swimming pools.
+We stayed at Explora’s Atacama Desert Hotel in San Pedro, a totem of luxury on the Ayllu de Larache plain with four swimming pools.
 Guests are encouraged to explore two destinations a day with the guides.
 Everything is included and there are at least 40 outings to choose from.